konman01/Java/Components/Documentation.md

 ### What is Syncronization?

-If there are multiple threads executing on same resourse, then it might corrupt the resourse.
+If there are multiple threads executing on same resource, then it might corrupt the resource.
 To aviod this we can define a block or function as syncronized so that only once thread will be allowed at a time.
 When a thread start to execute the Syncronised block, then the block will be locked for other threads and will be released once the tread completes its execution.

+If syncronised ketword is used for a method or a block, then it will be locked and executed by only one thread.
+Only when the thread compltes its execution, then only other thread can execute it.

 ### What is the difference between class level lock and object level lock?